Isaac Alston

-Isaac Alston was a reverend and state legislator in North Carolina.
+Isaac Alston (September 15, 1830 – June 4, 1919) was a reverend and state legislator in North Carolina.
 He represented Warren County, North Carolina in the North Carolina Senate in 1870 and 1891.
 He lived in Warrenton, North Carolina.
 He was the only African American elected to the North Carolina Senate in 1890.
 Three African Americans were elected to the North Carolina House of Representatives that year.

+Early life

+Isaac Alston was born on September 15, 1830.
+He married on December 26, 1854.

+Career

+Alston worked as a farmer.
+A Baptist, in 1868 he was licensed to preach and was formally ordained in 1871.

-In the legislature in 1891 he proposed establishing a college in North Carolina for African Americans.
-His photograph is included in a montage of 1891 North Carolina State senators.
-He was a Baptist.
+On January 9, 1891, Alston introduced a bill to establish an agricultural and mechanical college in North Carolina for African Americans.
+His measure was quickly rejected, though a similar one introduced by State Senator John D. Bellamy three months later was successful.

+Later life

+Alston died on June 4, 1919 and was buried in a family plot two days later.